Abjad/abjad/README.md

     python --version

-You must also have the following Python packages installed:

-    * configobj
-    * ply
-    * pytest
-    * Sphinx

 You can download different versions of Python at http://www.python.org.

 Note that Abjad does not yet support the Python 3.x series of releases.